ekowtawiah23/ekowtawiah23/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning Machine Learning Engineering(Azure)
 - 🛠️ I specialize in AI/ML
-- 🌍 Exploring the world of **[your interests, e.g., "open-source contributions, AI, and full-stack development"]**
 - 🧠 Fun fact: **[something quirky or unique about you, e.g., "I can debug code faster than I can cook instant noodles!"]**

 ---